UNFmontreal/toad/doc/toad/src/en/tasks/07-Registration.md

 ## Goal

-The registration step overlays the anatomical image and atlases on the diffusion-weigthed images.
+The registration step overlays the anatomical image on the diffusion-weigthed images.

 ## Requirements